schollz/find/README.md

 There are other options, you can learn more by typing `./fingerprint --help`.
 When you start learning/tracking, you can see more detailed information by logging into [the server](https://ml.internalpositioning.com) and login with your group name.

-## Server
+## Analyze fingerprint data

-You can see statistics about your fingerprints by logging on to the server and signing in with your group name.
+The server analyzes and helps you decipher the fingerprint data, if you are interested in that.
+Once you got your client you can see statistics about your fingerprints by logging on to the server and signing in with your group name.
+If you are using our server, login to [ml.internalpositioning.com](https://ml.internalpositioning.com) with your Group name.
+Otherwise, use your local version of the server.

 <center>
 <img src="https://i.imgur.com/HSGVyDb.png" width="300px" />